 Published in the Debate section: essay on three London post-war female gallerists for the Royal Academy Magazine, art magazine for the Royal Academy London September 2016.
-Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
+Gill Hedley is a writer, an independent curator and a consultant on contemporary visual arts.

 Despite the image of art dealing as a man's world, women played a crucial role in the display, promotion and sale of 20th-century British art.
 GILL HEDLEY profiles three female gallerists who changed the course of artists' lives.

 The critic John Russell described the London art scene at the end of the Second World War as

 in which the Cuisse de Nymphe had dropped off the stalk, moth had made short work of the climbing Mermaid, and

 Madame Alfred Carrière had been ploughed up for turnips.
 Several early planters and later pruners in that

 post-war period were female, their work helping British art to flourish after the fighting was over.